devnichols/wiki-public/audiobookshelf/first-time.md

 - **But wait, is it safe?**

 Yep!
 I regularly scan all files in the server for viruses.
-I have been using this service for a few years now with no issues.
+I have been using this service for the better part of a year now with no issues.

 - **Still interested?**